-The University Church of St Mary the Virgin on the High can lay claim to a glorious Wildean anecdote.
-It relates to a now-infamous comment made by Oscar who publicly lamented ‘I find it harder and harder every day to live up to my blue china’.
+Few churches have such a rich queer history as the University Church of St Mary the Virgin on the High.
+For example, St Mary’s can lay claim to a glorious Wildean anecdote.
+It relates to a now-infamous comment made by Wilde who, whilst an undergraduate at Magdalen, publicly lamented ‘I find it harder and harder every day to live up to my blue china’.
 John Burgon, Vicar of St Mary’s in the 1870s, was not amused and preached a sermon against Wilde’s ‘blue china’ remark in which he railed:

 When a young man says, not in polished banter but in sober earnestness, that he finds it difficult to live up to the level of his blue china, there has crept into these cloistered shades a form of heathenism which it is our bounden duty to fight against and crush out if possible.

 It was, Wilde later remarked, ‘the first time that the absolute stupidity of the English people was ever revealed to me’.

 On 12 October 1958, as public debates continued to rage about the famous Wolfenden Report (1957) which had recommended the partial decriminalisation of male homosexual acts, another notorious sermon was preached from the pulpit at St Mary’s.
 On this occasion, George Kilpatrick, a theology professor at Oxford, decried the prevalence of homosexuality within the University.
 His sermon was widely reported in Britain’s newspapers.
 For example, under the headline ‘Evil Men at the University’, the Daily Mirror (pictured above) proclaimed:

 A professor spoke in a sermon yesterday of the problem of evil men at Oxford University.
 He was Dr. G. D. Kilpatrick, a professor of theology at the University.
 “I know that this sort of thing [homosexuality] is afoot in the university,” he said afterwards.
 “Many people, especially parents, are worried.”